leske42/CPP09/README.md

 </picture>
 </div>

 comparisons to insert an element into a container of *n* elements at the right position.
-This expression means: *to what power would I have to raise 2 to get n (rounded down), plus one.* This happens because during binary search, you keep dividing the range of elements you parse by 2 (each division happens after one comparison), and worst case scenario, if this continues until you end up with a range of exactly one element, you need to compare your element against that one.
+This expression means: *to what power would I have to raise 2 to get n (rounded down), plus one.* This happens because during binary search, you keep dividing the range of elements you parse by 2 (each division happens after one comparison), and if this continues until you end up with a range of exactly one element, you need to compare your element against that one.

 To use this expression in practice, for example, if you have a container of 12 elements: you need the last power of 2 that fits into 12.
-It is 2<sup>3</sup> (8), because 2<sup>4</sup> (16) already exceeds it, and you will need to round down, not up.
+It is 2<sup>3</sup> (8), because 2<sup>4</sup> (16) already exceeds it, and you will need to round down.
 Then you add 1 to it, so for a container of 12 elements, you need 4 comparisons to insert something, worst case.
 In below table you can see the worst-case comparisons calculated for some number of elements.

 <br>